Aider-AI/aider/aider/website/docs/faq.md

 ```

 This is because weaker models get easily overwhelmed and confused by the content of the
 repo map.
-They sometimes mistakenly think its ok to try and edit the code in the repo map.
+They sometimes mistakenly try to edit the code in the repo map.
 The repo map is usually disabled for a good reason.

 If you would like to force it on, you can run aider with `--map-tokens 1024`.